 Amerson River Park

-Amerson River Park offers 180 acres of land to explore with forest, wetlands and the oxbow of the river.
+Amerson River Park offers 180 acres of land to explore, including forest, wetlands and the river’s oxbow.
 Along with the river, there’s a playground and 7 miles of trails.
-There’s also picnic tables in the Amerson River Park.
+There are also picnic tables in the Park.

 Tubing and Canoeing at Amerson River Park

-The Amerson River Park offers the Jay Hall Memorial Canoe Launch for a 2-mile float, perfect for kayaks, canoes or a tube.
+The Amerson River Park offers the Jay Hall Memorial Canoe Launch, a 2-mile float perfect for kayaks, canoes or tubes.
 Floaters can exit at the Bragg Jamm Canoe and Tube Takeout.

 Located at 2551 N. Pierce Dr. in Macon, Georgia.
 Open daily from 7:30 a.m. to 8:30 p.m. and it is free to enter.